Frequently Asked Admission Questions

 All applications are considered on an individual basis with a very balanced approach, taking into consideration a broad range of factors.

 Ideally, applicants should have a grade point average (GPA) of at least a 3.00 (on a 4.00 scale) to be competitive for most of the programs, preferably a 3.20 or better.
 Test scores are preferred to be in the 40th percentiles or higher for most programs, however there are no minimum cutoffs in most of the programs.
-If you feel your GPA or test scores do not adequately reflect your current aptitude please do not hesitate to contact our Director of Graduate Admissions, Bernie Backer at 314-977-8144 or firstname.lastname@example.org to discuss your qualifications.
+If you feel your GPA or test scores do not adequately reflect your current aptitude please do not hesitate to contact our Director of Graduate Admissions for Public Health, Bernie Backer at 314-977-8144 or firstname.lastname@example.org or our Director of Graduate Admission for the School of Social Work Kristi Richter at 314-977-2752 or email@example.com to discuss your qualifications.

 Who should write recommendation letters?

-If you are a recent graduate, two out the three required recommendation letters should be academic ones (i.e., from professors).
+If you are a recent graduate, two of the three required recommendation letters should be written by academic professionals (i.e., from professors).
 If you have been out of school for awhile you are encouraged to submit at least one academic recommendation if possible, especially for the MHA program.
-In addition to writing about your academic abilities and work skills, your recommendors should be encouraged to explain why they think you are strong candidate for the public health major and career you've chosen.
+In addition to writing about your academic abilities and work skills, your professional references should be encouraged to explain why they think you are strong candidate for the public health major and career you've chosen.

 How can I schedule a visit to SLU?

-For the best way to experience the exceptional learning community at SLU, we encourage you to attend one of the open houses.
-They are always on Friday afternoons from 1:00- 5:00 p.m. and provide opportunities to hear from and meet the school's leaders, faculty staff and current students.
-If none of the open house dates fit your schedule, we are always happy to have you come at another time.
-To RSVP for an open house or to schedule a visit, please email or call our Director of Graduate Admissions Bernie Backer at email@example.com or 314-977-8144.
+For the best way to experience the exceptional learning community at SLU, we encourage you to attend one of the Preview Days.
+They are always on Friday afternoons from 2:30- 4:00 p.m. and provide opportunities to hear from and meet the school's leaders, faculty staff and current students.
+If none of the Preview Day dates fit your schedule, we are always happy to have you come at another time.
+Click here to RSVP for a Preview Day.

 What kind of financial aid is available?

 All students who apply for admission by the priority deadlines are automatically considered for merit-based scholarships and graduate research assistantships.
-Click here to find out more about the finacial aid we offer.
+Click here to find out more about the financial aid we offer.

 Where do I send my application documents?

-To avoid delays in processing your application, please do not send any application documents directly to the School of Public Health.
+To avoid delays in processing your application, please do not send any application documents directly to Saint Louis University.
 If you are applying via one of the centralized applications services (e.g., SOPHAS or HAMPCAS), send all required documents through those services and as described in their instructions.
 If you are applying directly to SLU, go to the graduate admission homepage to apply or send your documents to:

 SLU Graduate Admission Office